Vestibulocerebellar syndrome: Causes

-Diagnosis

 Management

 Attacks of vestibulocerebellar syndrome may be triggered by a sudden change in head position, fatigue, or by being in an environment of fast-moving objects.
 These attacks may be alleviated by lying quietly with eyes closed for fifteen to thirty minutes.
 Lying down stabilizes the head in a fixed position while closing the eyes removes the unstable sensory input responsible for the dizziness.
 Treatment is presently focused on addressing specific symptoms to alleviate the nausea that often accompanies attacks and to make daily life more manageable.
 There have been very few studies on the effectiveness of drugs that are used for the management of other ataxias on vestibulocerebellar syndrome.
 Trials with acetazolamide achieved some success, while amitriptyline hydrochloride was unsuccessful.
 Acetazolamide therapy proved effective in treating episodic vertigo.
 In trials of patients who have vestibulocerebellar syndrome, acetazolamide either eliminated or significantly decreased the frequency and severity of vertigo episodes.
 Dramamine (Dimenhydrinate) and antihistamine drugs have also been helpful in decreasing the frequency and severity of attacks.